jkpld/SDC_ND_T3P1_Path_Planning/README.md

 All combinations of the remaining lateral and longitudinal trajectories are then combined and sorted from lowest cost to highest cost.
 I then iterate through each combination and use the first combination that is valid.
 Validity is determined (`TrajectoryGenerator/compute_2d_validity()`) by ensuring the speed in Cartesian coordinates is below the maximum speed and by ensuring our car does not collide with any other car.
 Car collision is iteratively performed.
 First the distance between the car centers is used to rule out the possibility of collisions in most cases.
 When it does not rule out a collision, first the axis-aligned bounding boxes are used to determine if there is a collision; if a collision is still not ruled out, then the separating axis theorem is used to full determine if the two cars collide or not.
 (The axis-aligned and object-aligned bounding box collision is implemented in the `helpers/Rectangle` class.).
 Finally, I accept the first trajectory combination that is valid.

 In the main() function, I then cyclically re-plan the trajectories every 0.2 seconds.

+## Behavioral module
+The Behavioral planning (`BehavioralModule.h`) is very simple.
+If there is no car in front of us, then I use `velocity_keeping`.
+If there is a car in front, then I switch to `following`.
+If the car in front is slower than us, then I search the other lanes, using `velocity_keeping`, `following`, and `merging`.
+The desion of which lane to go to uses a very simple cost function based on the final speed of the trajectory, the slowest car in front of us in other lanes, and a cost for changing lanes. (`BehaviorModule/compute_cost()`).

+## Reactive layer
+If the behavioral module for fails to generate a trajectory that does not end up in a collision, then a reactive layer is called that searchers across all lanes with a large search grid of end speeds.

 ## Sensor fusion
 The car trajectories are simply estimated using the last two measurements, which allows for the acceleration to be estimated.
 I then assume that each car follows a constant acceleration trajectory.